Stop Seafood Fraud

 Seafood fraud is any activity that misrepresents a seafood product being sold.
 It affects public health and food safety, cheats consumers and hurts honest, law-abiding fishers and seafood businesses.
 It also undermines the environmental and economic sustainability of wild fish populations and even masks global human rights abuses by creating a market for illegally caught fish.

-In spring 2021, Oceana Canada conducted its latest DNA investigation into seafood fraud and found that it is still a big problem in Canada – 46 per cent of samples from Toronto, Ottawa, Montreal and Halifax were mislabelled.
+In spring 2021, Oceana Canada conducted our latest DNA investigation into seafood fraud and found that it is still a big problem in Canada – 46 per cent of samples from Toronto, Ottawa, Montreal and Halifax were mislabelled.
 This is just one percentage point difference from the 47 per cent mislabeling rate found among 472 samples Oceana Canada tested between 2017 and 2019, and consistent with earlier studies in Canada and globally.
 Read the latest report here.

 Canadians deserve to feel confident that their seafood is safe, honestly labelled and legally caught.

-TELL THE GOVERNMENT TO STOP SEAFOOD FRAUD
+TELL THE GOVERNMENT TO STOP SEAFOOD EXPLOITATION

 News & Reports